NUstat/equiticity-census-data/ReadMe.txt

 - visualizations.R

-Script that contains all of our visualizations from our presentation, as well as additional ones.
+Script that contains all of our visualizations from our presentation, as well as some additional ones.
 The additional visualizations are helpful to understand the dataset.

-- creating-datasets_and_index.R
+- creating_datasets_and_index.R

 Brings in ACS data, and outputs a combined dataset with other sources of data in the folder.
 Latter half of the script creates our marginalization index.
+This script outputs all the data files in the curated_data folder.

 - generic_matching_script.R

-Script that allows you to switch between geographical areas, census tracts, and other types of geographic areas using shape files.
+Script that allows you to switch between geographical areas, census tracts, and other types of geographic areas and map points (like Divvy stations) within those areas using shape files.

 - variable_distributions.R

 A script that creates several histograms and scatter plots with certain variable distributions.
 Mainly to get a grasp of the data.
+Some explorations of variable correlations.

 - bikeroutesandroads.R